-If you’re familiar with the rewards app, I am sure you would appreciate how Starbucks has thought through the customer experience and their way to omnichannel approach.
+If you’re familiar with the rewards app, I am sure you would appreciate how Starbucks has thought through the customer experience and their way to an omnichannel approach.
 This is how it goes.

 - You can accumulate points for free perks like a refill